renaissance-publishing/renaissance/content/chapters/13-wealth-income-and-lifestyles.md

 | 5     | 5 shift Job |

 Note that *level 5 Trade Goods,* for example, represent very small and very valuable items—rare gems, legendary jewelry, priceless relics, deeds to valuable lands and so on.
-Carrying around this kind of wealth might make a character a target for bandits, and may tempt even the honest.
+Carrying around this kind of wealth might make a character a target for bandits, and may tempt even the most honest to theft.

 ### Currency

 Sometimes it's just easiest to price things in a *currency.*
-Though central banks and stable currencies are centuries off, there do still exist banks issuing bank notes, and the Commonwealth, the Kingdoms of Men and the Goblinoid Kingdoms have all minted coins of precious metals.
+Though central banks and stable currencies are centuries off, there do still exist banks issuing bank notes, and the Commonwealth, the Kingdoms of Men and the Goblin Empire have all minted coins of precious metals.

 For simplicity, we'll give prices in *copper* and *gold* pieces, with one gold piece equal to 100 copper pieces.
+(GMs may introduce other coins, like silver, electrum or platinum; for simplicity, we usually recommend recording these as their converted value in copper and gold values.)
 Similar to trade goods, you can deplete dots of wealth to produce currency, and you can expend currency to refresh a depleted wealth dot (use the same time-spans as for creating trade goods).

 | Level | Price Range   | Wealth Dot |